At a glance

 Two tins sit at the back of the kitchen cupboard, one labelled sardines in olive oil and the other sardines in tomato sauce, and the sandwich the household reaches for can come from either.
 A tin of the oil-pack is opened with the ring-pull and the fish are tipped out into a shallow bowl with their oil; the cook mashes the lot to a coarse paste with a fork.
 A tomato is sliced thin, salted in the colander for a minute, drained, and laid on the bottom slice over the buttered face.
 The mashed sardines go on top of the tomato in an even layer.
 Lemon, pepper, second slice of brown bread, diagonal cut.
 From the tomato-sauce tin the build is simpler: the fish come out already in their red sauce, mashed in the bowl with the sauce as the binder, spread thick on butter, closed and cut.
 The tin and the tomato are the two named elements of the construction and the rest is housekeeping.

 The tomato is the structural counter to the oily fish.
-Sardines oil-packed or tomato-sauce-packed are strongly flavoured, fat-heavy, and intensely savoury, and the plain sardine sandwich on bread runs as a single rich note from first bite to last.
+Sardines oil-packed or tomato-sauce-packed are strongly flavoured, fat-heavy, and brine-forward, and the plain sardine sandwich on bread runs as a single dense note from first bite to last.
 The tomato is what cuts that single note.
 The fruit is sharp and watery and faintly sweet, and a layer of it across the mash answers the brine and oil with acid and a cool wet texture the fish has no way of supplying for itself.
 Two readings of the dish exist depending on which tin is opened.
 The oil-pack with a slice of fresh tomato is two distinct flavours layered: the fish, the tomato, the bread, each tasted in sequence.
 The tomato-sauce tin with the sauce mashed into the fish is one composite flavour: the red-sauce-and-fish bound together as a paste, the tomato already cooked through with the sardine.
 Both are the same sandwich at the cupboard scale; the choice is which tin the household has open.

 Each component has a way it fails and the failures come from water.
 A fresh tomato sliced thick and laid in unsalted bleeds juice into the buttered crumb within five minutes; salted in a colander for sixty seconds and drained, the same tomato carries its acid without its water.
 A fish left whole as fillets slides on the slice and breaks unevenly under the lid; mashed coarse to a spreadable layer it becomes cohesive and the salt distributes evenly across the bite.
 The oil from the tin is the binder for the mash and goes into the bowl rather than being drained off; mashed without it the fish reads dry.
 Butter spread firm to the corners is the waterproof seal against the residual moisture the tomato carries and the residual oil the mash carries from above.
 Brown bread stands up to an oily wet filling far better than soft white, which goes to grey transparency by the second bite.